 This American edition incorporates the most recent FIE rules changes, using terms commonly used in American fencing.
 Some changes of form have been made to increase the clarity of the text, without altering the original intent.
+Where the USFA rules differ from the FIE, a "USFA Note" is provided.

 The ongoing publication of an American version of the FIE Rules has been carried out under the auspices of the USFA Fencing Officials Commission.
 This current edition is based, in large part on the British translation of the FIE Rules.
 A number of USFA members have been involved in the publication of this book.
-I would like to thank Ann McBain Ezzell for her work on the previous editions.
-I would also like to thank Nancy Anderson for her advice on French translations.
+I would like to thank Ann McBain Ezzell for her work on the previous editions and Nancy Anderson for her advice on French translations.
+I would also like to acknowledge Peter Jacobs assistance in the English translations from the French, as well as his generous help in keeping track of the myriad changes that occur.

-For those interested in such things: The text has been through even more electronic incarnations and now exists in both MacIntosh and PC format as well as PDF, HTML and PDA formats.
+For those interested in such things: The text has been through even more electronic incarnations and now exists in both MacIntosh and PC format as well as PDF and HTML formats.
 Editing and formatting are currently performed using Microsoft Word XP.
 Illustrations were scanned directly from the FIE edition.

-Bill Oliver, Editor Boulder, Colorado September, 2005
+Bill Oliver, Editor Boulder, Colorado September, 2006